 Only people with type 2 diabetes can use oral medicines to manage their diabetes.
 People with type 1 diabetes must take insulin.

-Diabetic pills that lower the blood sugar levels include the following types:
+Diabetes pills that lower blood sugar levels include:

-SGLT2 inhibitors lower blood sugar by blocking the kidney's ability to reabsorb sugar from the blood.
-Excess sugar is excreted in the urine.
+These pills block the kidney's ability to reabsorb sugar from the blood.
+Extra sugar is passed in your urine.

 Bile acid sequestrants

-Each type of medicine will help lower the blood sugar levels in a different way.
 Some people with type 2 diabetes may take a combination of diabetes pills and insulin.
-Your healthcare provider will prescribe the treatment plan that will work best for you and will give you directions as to the times, dosage, and frequency of each type of medicine.
+Your healthcare provider will talk with you about your treatment options.
+Together you will decide on a plan that works best for you.
+Follow your provider's directions.
+He or she will tell you the times, dosage, and frequency of each type of medicine prescribed.

-Maintaining a proper diet and a regular exercise program are both important steps in controlling diabetes, even when taking oral medicines.
-Oral medicines are designed to work with diet and exercise, not in place of them.
+Having a healthy diet and a regular exercise program are also important.
+That can help control diabetes, even when taking oral medicines.
+These pills are made to work with diet and exercise.
+They don't replace them.

 © 2019 Fremont Health